- School Discipline

 Create – Recorded podcasts for publication and sharing (CT Spotify Account)

 PerspeCTives aims to develop our Clementeens in creating content and imparting knowledge by increasing media literacy and sparking meaningful conversations about currents affairs amongst participants.
-Clementeens will also have the opportunity to serve as journalists, reporters, interviewers and podcasters and have their works showcased.
+Clementeens will also have the opportunity to serve as journalists, reporters, interviewers and podcasters, and have their works showcased.

-Development programmes
+Talent Development

 Public Speaking Competition